rtoal/ael/README.md

 let         = let\b
 print       = print\b
 id          = \w+
-skip        = \s+|//[^\n]*\n
+skip        = \s+|//.*?(\n|$)
 ```

 ## Running

-The compiler is written in fairly modern Python.
+The compiler is written in modern Python.
 You will need version 3.8 or above.

-Because this is an illustration of compiler writing, there are command line options that expose what each of the compiler phases are doing:
+Because this application was written as a tutorial, the compiler exposes what each phase does, as well as providing multiple translations:

 ```
 ./aelc <filename> <output_type>